JianjianZhaoSCU/Code-for-MAMH-DFCNN/README.md

 # a multiple attentions based multi-level hybrid-guided
 # deep fuzzy convolutional neural network (MAMH-DFCNN).
 # -----------------------------------------------------------------
-# This work is described in: https://ieeexplore.ieee.org/abstract/document/11012685
+# This work is described in: https://ieeexplore.ieee.org/document/11012685
 # Please cite this paper if this code helps.
+# J. Zhao, P. Qin, Z. Mei and T. Zhao, "A Multiple Attentions-Based Multilevel Hybrid-Guided Deep Fuzzy Convolutional Neural Network for Image Recognition,"
+# in IEEE Transactions on Fuzzy Systems, vol. 33, no. 8, pp. 2614-2628, Aug.
+2025, doi: 10.1109/TFUZZ.2025.3572922.